frto027/HeartBeatLanClientBSQuest/README.md

 # Data sources

-Currently, there are 3 data sources can be used for this mod.
+Currently, there are 4 data sources can be used for this mod.
+Brief Introduction:

+- HypeRate, you need install their app somewhere to get the heart rate and send it to game.
+Internet required.
+- Pulsoid, same as HypeRate, but compat with difference heart device maybe...
+- Bluletooth, pair your heart device with your quest directly. maybe less compatable.
+- OSC, receive the heart data from `OSC protocol`.

 ## HypeRate as the heart data source